 Complications include thrombosis, bleeding, and hyperuricemia; some patients eventually develop myelofibrosis or rarely transformation to acute leukemia.

-Polycythemia vera is often first suspected because of an elevated hemoglobin level; neutrophils and platelets are usually, but not invariably, increased.
+Polycythemia vera is often first suspected because of an elevated hematocrit level; neutrophils and platelets are usually, but not invariably, increased.

-Phlebotomy to target hematocrit < 45% is essential.
+Phlebotomy to target hematocrit < 45% in men and < 42 % in women patients is essential.

 Ruxolitinib and interferon are the preferred myelosuppressants.